 Key mitigation measures

-Improving risk management aims to achieve Group-wide risk management that can anticipate the future and take preventative measures.
-To this end, the Group holds workshops for all executives and managers at the head office as well as workshops with overseas regional head offices, stages ongoing crisis and business continuity plan (BCP) drills across regions in Japan and overseas, and deliberates on material issues (materiality) that are both risks the Group needs to address over the medium and long term as well as opportunities.
+Risk management aims to achieve group-wide risk management that can anticipate the future and take preventative measures.
+To this end, the Group has introduced an IT tool to uniformly manage group-wide risks, and stages ongoing crisis and BCP drills not only linking its head office with each region but also across regions in Japan and overseas, and deliberates on material issues (materiality) that are both risks the Group needs to address over the medium- to longterm as well as opportunities.
 Through these actions, the Group is working to heighten its ability to respond to new and potential risks.
-Please refer to Risks Related to Product Quality for details about how Kyowa Kirin is building a robust quality assurance system and Risks Related to Human Resources for details about corporate culture reforms.
+Principal risks of the Group as well as regions are monitored by the Group’s CSR Committee and each region’s CSR Committee and their details are reported to the respective board of directors.
+Furthermore, the Group conforms to the three-line model advocated by the Institute of Internal Auditors, and has secured a system to make appropriate responses to risks.

 Risks Related to Product Quality